con-tools/wordpress-plugin/README.md

 Render the content inside this short  code, if the user is not logged in to the ConTroll convention management system.
 This is a good tag to use for giving users options to log in.

+## `[controll-login-link]`

+Helper shortcode to create a link for letting a user log in using ConTroll and a supported third-party authentication provider.
+Use this shortcode instead of an `<a>` tag - the shortcode will automatically construct the correct ConTroll auth URL and supports a `redirect-url` query string parameter as sent by some other ConTroll automated login processes.

+### Attributes

+* `provider` : The third-party authentication provider that will be used to handle the user authentication.
+Currently supported valid values: "`google`", "`facebook`" and "`twitter`"
+* `default-page` : the page to move the user to when authentication is completed, if `redirect-url` is not set (i.e. not as part of the ConTroll automatic login process).
+Default to the "user page" configured in the ConTroll settings.

+## `[controll-login-form]`

+Helper shortcode to create a username/password login form for use with ConTroll password logins.
+Use this shortcode instead of a `<form>` tag - the shortcode will automatically construct the correct ConTroll auth URL and supports a `redirect-url` query string paramater as sent by some other ConTroll automated login processes.

+### Attributes

+* `default-page` : the page to move the user to when authentication is completed, if `redirect-url` is not set (i.e. not as part of the ConTroll automatic login process).
+Default to the "user page" configured in the ConTroll settings.

 ## ConTroll Expression Language